dynamicmemory/assembly-todo/README.md

 its not to hard, i fucking love writting in assembly, the goated language.
 That's all I got, nothing interesting today really.
 When i tackle delete and write2std... that will be the interesting day (maybe) I remember both being a little tricky.

+<b><u><h3>28th of June, 2025<h3><u><b><br><br>
+So tired, bugs galore.
+Wrote the add logic for a new line but now having file print out issues in the terminal.
+The way you clear the terminal in nasm from gas is a bit different and isnt behaving the same.
+Everytime i try to add a new line it adds the 'a' command from selecting add and it adds the new line to the file and to the stdout even though i clear it after adding the line and right before i write the new version of the file to the stdout... im sure its my own misunderstanding of some voodu io stuff, but I didnt have this problem in gas, my understanding was on point for it.
+Problem now is i had a huge day and im to tired to bash my head against the wall even though I want to solve it... a task for tomorrow!